 I’m having a shot right now as my own personal COVID-19 preventative!*

-After an afternoon of sampling Zachary’s 5 drinks, as well as drinking a shot of it plain, I must report I had no hangover and no headache the next day, which came as a complete surprise as I don’t usually drink so much and if I do, I hate myself for the next few days.
+After an afternoon of sampling Zachary’s five drinks, as well as drinking a shot of it plain, I must report I had no hangover and no headache the next day, which came as a complete surprise as I don’t usually drink so much, and if I do, I hate myself for the next few days.
 Surprisingly, this produced no such aftereffects.

 Simple syrup is super easy to make.
-Just put 2 parts water and 1 part sugar in a pan.
+Just put two parts water and 1 part sugar in a pan.
 Keep stirring and heat until the sugar is completely dissolved.
-(For a thicker version, cover and let simmer a few minutes.)
+(Cover and let simmer for a few minutes for a thicker version.)
 This syrup is an essential sweetener for cocktails and many other drinks.
-You can also use it to sweeten your coffee, tea, lemonade and mineral water.
-I always keep some on hand, at the bar and in the fridge.
+You can also use it to sweeten your coffee, tea, lemonade, and mineral water.
+I always keep some on hand, at the bar, and in the fridge.

 Orgeat syrup is a sweet syrup made from almonds, sugar, and rose water or orange flower water.
 It was originally made with a barley-almond blend.
 It has a pronounced almond taste and is used to flavor many cocktails.
 The kind you get in the local liquor store is just corn syrup and artificial flavoring.
 I recommend Small Hand Foods Orgeat Syrup which is made in the traditional French style, with the addition of apricot kernels which provides a distinct marzipan flavor without using extract.